pointerlost/throwEngine/README.md

 throwEngine is a minimal 3D game engine designed to help beginners(like me -_-) understand the basics of game development and graphics programming.

 It's not focused on high performance or advanced features - instead, it aims to teach you how a simple engine works.

-## The engine includes
+## Features

 - 3D rendering with OpenGL (maybe an other time i can add vulkan too.)
-- Simple Camera and Material System
+- Simple camera and material System
-- Basic Lighting
+- Basic lighting
-- Modular Architecture (I'm actually working on it quite a bit.)
+- Modular architecture (i'm actually working on it quite a bit.)
-- Integration with popular libraries (like GLFW, GLM, stb_image, ImGui, glad and etc.)
+- Integration with popular libraries (like GLFW, GLM, stb_image, ImGui, glad and more.)

 ## Getting Started